Alun Cairns MP’s Coronavirus Bulletin

 - Shops (apart from food stores and chemists)

 Please note that this is in place for three weeks and will be under constant review.
 Premises serving food can continue with take-out services.

 Following current UK Government guidelines, work must only continue where it is safe to do so, according to the Social Distancing order, or if your work is one of the identified vital services.

 For work places to be considered safe, changes must be made to work practises in order to ensure health and safety whilst working.
 This means that you must remain at least 2 metres away from customers and colleagues at all times and consideration must be given to preventing contact with surroundings.
 Protecting yourself but also your customers, is paramount.

 You can find guidance on Social Distancing on my website: https://www.aluncairns.com/guide-social-distancing

 Updated General Advice

-The UK Foreign Office advises against all non-essential foreign travel for an initial period of 30 days.
+The UK Foreign Office advises against all non-essential foreign travel.

 Everyone MUST STAY HOME and may only leave for the stated reasons.